Seminole Gulf Railway: History

 In early 1980, tracks into downtown Naples were removed and the line was cut back to its current terminus in North Naples.
 The area around the line's new terminus in North Naples was subsequently developed into the Rail Head Industrial Park.
 Seminole Gulf began operating the line seven years later.

 In the mid-2000s, a short stretch of the line between Edison Avenue and State Road 82 in Fort Myers was realigned and upgraded with continuous welded rail.
 The northern leg of the wye to Downtown Fort Myers was also severed at this time.
 This was done to accommodate the expansion of Evans Avenue.

 On September 28, 2022, the Fort Myers Division received significant damage from the landfall of Hurricane Ian.
 At the north end of the line, Arcadia Yard was flooded and the three trestles across the Peace River in Arcadia were partially destroyed, severing the line from the CSX interchange.
 Three of the four trestles across the Caloosahatchee River near Tice were also destroyed.
 Due to the damage, Seminole Gulf had to divert freight to the Sarasota Division and transload it to trucks to serve customers on the Fort Myers Division.
 The Peace River trestles were repaired by February 2023 restoring service as far as North Fort Myers.
 Reconstruction of the Caloosahatchee River trestles was complete in February 2024.

+In late 2025, Seminole Gulf began making upgrades to track from Fort Ogden to Cleveland (just east of Punta Gorda).